handsontable/handsontable/docs/content/guides/styling/themes/themes.md

 ## Overview

-Handsontable themes manage most visual elements of the design and are simple to customize.
+Handsontable themes manage most visual elements of the data grid and are easy to customize, thanks to over 180 CSS variables available for each theme.
 By default, two built-in themes are available: `main` and `horizon`.
-Both themes feature dark and light modes that automatically adjust to your app's preferred color scheme.
+Both include dark and light modes that automatically detect your application's preferred color scheme.

-The themes give you control over grid elements and components, allowing you to customize properties like colors and sizes.
+The themes give you control over various grid elements, allowing you to customize properties like colors, shadows and sizes.

 ## Themes demo

-The demo below features our two built-in themes and a preview of the table with no theme applied.
-Use the dropdown above the grid to explore how different elements change with each theme.
+The demo below showcases the two built-in themes in both dark and light modes.
+You can also pick "no theme" from the dropdown to see how Handsontable looks without it—but keep in mind that starting from version `15.0`, importing a theme is required.
+Themes include all the essential variables, without which the functionality is reduced to the bare minimum.

 <div :class="['theme-examples', $parent.$parent.themeName]">
 <div class="theme-examples-controls">